 Monthly Tech-Tip | No tracking!
 No ads! |

 These mugs are Plainsman H443.
-The bamboo glaze on the left (A) has 3.5% rutile and 10% Zircopax added to the base G2571A dolomite matte.
-The one on the right (B) has the same addition but in a base having slightly less MgO and slightly more KNaO.
-B stains badly (as can be seen from the felt marker residue that could not be removed using lacquer thinner).
+The cone 10R dolomite matte bamboo glaze on the left (A) has 3.5% rutile and 10% Zircopax added to our base G2571A dolomite matte.
+The one on the right (B) has the same addition but in a base having less CaO/MgO and much more KNaO.
+This gives it a craze-prone calculated thermal expansion of 7.9 (vs 6.7 for ours).
+B also stains badly (as can be seen from the felt marker residue that could not be removed using lacquer thinner).
 Why does A stain only slightly?
-It has an additional 4% Gerstley Borate (GB).
-GB is a powerful flux that develops the glass better, making the surface more silky.
-The differences in the recipe provide another advantage: (A) has a lower thermal expansion and is less likely to craze.
+It has an additional 4% Gerstley Borate, a powerful flux that develops the glass surface better (giving a slightly less matte surface).

 Troubles |